wmnsk/go-gtp/gtpv1/README.md

 }
 ```

-ExtensionHeaders are stored in `ExtensionHeaders` field in Header, which can be accessed like this.
+ExtensionHeaders decoded or added are stored in `ExtensionHeaders` field in the Header, which can be accessed like this.
-Note that `Payload` field does not contain data of ExtensionHeaders.

 ```go
 // no need to write msg.Header.ExtensionHeaders, as the Header is embedded in messages.